 Stir gently with a rubber spatula until just combined.

-Add the chopped cranberries and nuts.
+Add the halved cranberries and nuts.

-Scrape the batter into a loaf pan.
+Scrape the batter into a greased loaf pan.

 Slice, serve and enjoy!

 - 2 teaspoons grated orange zest, from 1 orange

 - 1/3 cup orange juice, from 1 orange